-Keywords: Strabismus, Surgery, Horizontal Strabismus; Prognostic factors
+Keywords: Eye, Horizontal Strabismus, Prognostic factors, Strabismus, Surgery, ; , Symmetrical bilateral surgery

 1. INTRODUCTION

-Strabismus is the most common childhood visual disorder with prevalence estimated at 2% to 5% in the general population (1,2).
-It is characterized by a misalignment of the eyes in which the fixing eye is fixed on what the person intends to look at the deviated eye is looking at something else.
-This misalignment can manifest in various forms and degrees and start in most cases in childhood.
-Etiopathogenesis of strabismus is unclear.
+Strabismus, or misalignment of the eyes, is the most common ocular disorder in the pediatric population, affecting approximately 2%–4% of children.
+Strabismus leads to the disruption of binocular vision, amblyopia, social and occupational discrimination, and decreased quality of life (Martinez Sanchez & Whitman, 2023).
+Strabismus is the most common childhood visual disorder, with prevalence estimated at 2% to 5% in the general population (1,2).
+It is characterised by a misalignment of the eyes in which the fixing eye is fixed on what the person intends to look at the deviated eye is looking at something else.
+This misalignment can manifest in various forms and degrees, and start in most cases in childhood.
+The etiopathogenesis of strabismus is unclear.
 The physiology of ocular motility involves extraocular muscles, cranial nerves, supranuclear pathways, and their cerebral controls.
 All of these have been implicated in the development of strabismus (3,4).

 The successful outcome rate for surgery to correct horizontal strabismus is greater than 60% (5).
 The management of strabismus involves both medical and surgical treatment.
-Operative protocols are not standardized and are controversial.
+Operative protocols are not standardised and are controversial.
+Strabismus is the misalignment of the eyes in any direction.
+Paralytic strabismus is a diagnostic and therapeutic challenge in ophthalmology (Dehghan Harati et al., 2014).

-Our aim was to identify prognostic factors that predict a successful or failure outcome following surgery for horizontal strabismus.
+Our aim was to identify prognostic factors that predict a successful or failed outcome following surgery for horizontal strabismus.

-2. material and methods
+2. Materials and methods

 2.1 Material